What is AARRR Framework?

 Q: What does AARRR stand for?

 A: AARRR stands for Acquisition, Activation, Retention, Referral, and Revenue.
-It refers to a set of metrics that can be used to enhance the growth of a company.
+It refers to a set of metrics that can be used to enhance the company’s growth.

 Q: Why is AARRR called Pirate Metrics?

-A: AARRR, when said out loud sounds like a popular pirate exclamation and hence are called Pirate Metrics.
+A: AARRR, when said out loud, sounds like a famous pirate exclamation and hence is called Pirate Metrics.